 However, this is still one of those very common myths and misconceptions about Aspergerโs.

-When Aspergerโs was considered a separate disorder to autism, you had to have shown no cognitive or language deficits before being diagnosed with it.
-This means that by definition people with Aspergerโs would have had at least an average IQ and expressive/receptive speech abilities.
+This means that by definition people diagnosed with Aspergerโs would have had at least average intellectual ability and expressive/receptive speech development.

 2. People with Asperger’s are rude.